kle12345/OFDM-Simulink/README.md

 # OFDM simulation using Simulink
-This project was carried out as part of the program of the TC department, Insa Lyon.
+This project was carried out as part of the TC department program, INSA Lyon.
 The goal of the project is to design an OFDM transmitter and a receiver using Simulink, with the use of pilot symbols, cyclic prefix and a multipath channel.

 Constraints:
-1, Bandwidth: B = 20 MHz
+1, Bandwidth: B = 20 MHz;
 2, Environment: In order to introduce multipath channel, we assume that the lastest echo received arrives with a delay of 500 ns (*max delay*) compared to the main path.
-This correspond to a very dense indoor or outdoor environment.
+This correspond to a very dense indoor or outdoor environment;
 3, Maximum Doppler shift: 100 Hz

 The transmission being carried out on a multipath channel introducing echoes and delays upon reception, to have a flat fading allowing a constant channel response on a frequency band, the subband width W must respect the following condition: W << 1/*max delay*.
 For this reason, we chose W = 0.2 MHz.